 - e.
-The survey method shall follow Department of Conservation monitoring protocols;1 - f.
+The survey method shall follow Department of Conservation monitoring protocols for Australasian Bittern "Protocols for the inventory and monitoring of the endangered Australasian Bittern (Botaurus poiciloptilus) in New Zealand"; - f.
 The survey shall involve at least five survey days and the utilisation of monitoring / recording equipment on site for at least four weeks, and shall be undertaken within the peak period of activity for Australasian Bittern (being the months of September, October and early November); - g.
-The survey method shall focus on male booming during breeding, and include: - i.
-Call counts; - ii.
+The survey method shall focus on male booming during breeding, and include: - Call counts; - ii.
 Acoustic recordings; and - iii.
-Site observations. - h.
-The survey shall include any observations of breeding behaviour and / or juveniles if possible; and - The survey shall include any observations of activity around Omamari Station Wetland in the vicinity of Maitahi Road and the Maitahi Wetland (as identified on the map attached as Appendix X to these conditions and dated X), and any other areas of the Project Envelope where activity is observed.
+Site observations. - The survey shall include any observations of breeding behaviour and / or juveniles if possible; and - i.
+The survey shall include any observations of activity around Omamari Station Wetland in the vicinity of Maitahi Road and the Maitahi Wetland (as identified on the map attached as Appendix X to these conditions and dated X), and any other areas of the Project Envelope where activity is observed.